-What could be better than the American Dream?
-A steady job, money in the bank and a hefty 401k for retirement – coupled with a nice house in the ‘burbs, a white-picket fence, two kids and a dog, a Swagger Wagon for mom and a sedan for dad – Life couldn’t get any better than that – right?
+A steady job, money in the bank and a hefty 401(k) for retirement – coupled with a nice house in the ‘burbs, a white-picket fence, two kids and a dog, a swagger wagon for mom and a sedan for dad.
+Life couldn’t get any better than that, right?

 I mean, do we just go through life trying to reach the next promotion so we can move into a better neighborhood with a better school system so our kids can do better than we have done?

-I often think about what Jesus would say regarding the American Dream.
+I often think about what Jesus might say regarding the American Dream.

 For some reason, I just can’t believe Jesus would encourage us to pursue the American Dream!
 Maybe I’m wrong – if so please tell me.